Job Description for Aircraft Engineers

 The U.S. Bureau of Labor Statistics (BLS) reported that successful aircraft engineers possess the following traits:

 - Ability to clearly discuss engineering problems with non-engineers

 - Creativity and curiosity is needed for the development of new aircraft and aerospace technology

 - Business-minded personality with the ability to take into account financial restrictions and government regulations

 Employment and Salary Outlook

-Job opportunities for aerospace engineers, according to the BLS, were expected to be below average in the coming years.
-The BLS estimated that employment for these engineers would decline approximately 2% between 2014 and 2024.
-In May 2015, the BLS reported the median annual salary for aerospace engineers was $107,830.
+Job opportunities for aerospace engineers, according to the BLS, were expected to average in the coming years.
+The BLS estimated that employment for these engineers would increase by 6% between 2016 and 2026.
+In May 2017, the BLS reported the median annual salary for aerospace engineers was $113,030.